Role of Business Communication in Employee Engagement

 CHANNELS OF BUSINESS COMMUNICATION

 Oral Communication takes place when you use spoken words to transfer messages or information.
-For example face to face conversations, group discussions, video calls, interview, telephone calls are common oral communication in business.
+For example, face-to-face conversations, group discussions, video calls, interviews, and telephone calls are everyday oral communication in business.

 Oral communication is the richest form of communication, it is because of the clarity that comes with it.
 Voice notation and body language of both parties minimize the chances of distortion of messages.

-It is a more concise, more informative and more explanatory channel.
-Written form has less room for error and is often preferred for exchanging formal messages.
-Official notices, legal notices, contracts or assignments with instructions are shared in writing.
+It is a more concise, more informative, and more explanatory channel.
+The written form has less room for error and is often preferred for exchanging formal messages.
+Official notices, legal notices, contracts, or assignments with instructions are shared in writing.

 Another advantage of written communication is that you can store them for future use.
 Large messages that are hard to be absorbed by the receiver at one go can be reviewed and analyzed in the future for reference.

 Electronic or digital channel has emerged as a standard for business interactions.
 It offers the best features of both written and verbal communication.
-This channel is largely responsible for making communication a speedy, frequent and cost-effective task.
+This channel is mainly responsible for making communication a speedy, frequent, and cost-effective task.

 Online communication removes the barrier due to the physical location of the members.
-It allows exchange messages to instantaneously and globally.
+It allows the exchange of messages instantaneously and globally.